Shivasaikira/Portfolio_Projects/Coral Reef Bleaching Analysis/Readme.md

 ## 🔍 Data Analysis Workflow

 ### Data Preprocessing
-- **Duplicates Removal**: Ensured data integrity by eliminating duplicate entries.
+- **Duplicates Removal**: Ensured data integrity by eliminating duplicate entries and also deleting columns which were not needed for analysis.
 - **Column Selection**: Retained only critical columns such as `Percent_Bleaching`, `Temperature_Kelvin`, `SSTA`, `Turbidity`, and `Windspeed`.
 - **New Measures**: Calculated metrics such as **Risk Index** (correlating stressors and severity) and **Average Environmental Stress Score**.